Visiting a resident at one of my favourite places, the Donkey Sanctuary of Canada, in Guelph.

 Hi, I'm Sarah Stewart.

 I am a Registered Social Worker (OCSWSSW) and a certified Mental Health First Aid instructor (Basic and Youth courses) with Mental Health First Aid Canada.
-I’ve also developed trainings on Trauma-Informed Practice, Compassion Fatigue, and more.
+I'm also a Compassion Fatigue Educator, GPA Certified Coach, and I’ve developed trainings on Trauma-Informed Practice, debriefing teams, mental health in the workplace, and more.

 I have been privileged to work in community development, front-line client service, community mental health, curriculum development, and facilitation, in Victoria, B.C., Toronto, Guelph, and Halton.
 In those roles I’ve presented on a number of topics, from sex workers’ rights to wellness for helping professionals.
 I’m passionate about encouraging practical, trauma-informed, and open-minded approaches to all kinds of work.